-What venture capital terms are standard?
+What are the standard venture capital terms?
 Good question, right!
 So you are fundraising and you have interest from a venture capital investor.
 Blue Shirt Capital have issued you with a term sheet and now you need to figure out what venture capital terms are kosher, where you are being taken advantage of, and what you need to negotiate for.
 Only, what terms are normal?!

 Fortunately I found a report that was done 2015 in the United States (obviously) by a law firm that specializes in venture capital.
 For early stage deals the numbers are pretty good.
 They don’t have numbers for everything, so Fenwick & West have a quarterly report for later stage deals.
 When I reference later stage deals, I am referencing this.